rvelic/sweebrup/README.md

 For development with a livereload watcher, you can replace the last command with `$ grunt serve`.
 This will open your browser at `http://localhost:9000` and watch for file changes.

 You will also need a socket.io server which is expected by `app/scripts/services/socket.js`service to be at `http://localhost:3000`.
 You can use the simple node server bundled in this repo.
 Just run `$ node server.js`.
-If you ran 'grunt serve' the socket server will be proxies to `http://localhost:9000/socket.io`
+If you ran 'grunt serve' the socket server will be proxied to `http://localhost:9000/socket.io`